 Different fixed rate period options are available, such as 10, 20, 25 or 30 years.

 With an adjustable rate loan, the interest rate changes periodically, usually in relation to an index and payments may go up or down accordingly.

 Lenders generally charge lower initial interest rates, making payments lower for a certain period of time.

 The loan could be less expensive over a long period than a fixed-rate mortgage if interest rates remain steady or move higher.

 There is the risk that an increase in interest rates would create higher monthly payments.

 The length of time the loan is held should be considered.
 If the loan will not be held for a long time, rising interest rates may not pose a major problem.

 Jumbo Loan Programs

 A jumbo loan is a nonconforming loan if it exceeds the conforming loan limits imposed by Fannie Mae and Freddie Mac.
-Currently, across the U.S., high-balance limits range from $424,100 to $625,000.
-These types of loans are available for primary residences, second or vacation homes and investment properties.
-They are also available as fixed-rate or adjustable-rate loans and typically have higher interest rates, stricter underwriting requirements and larger down payments.
+Currently, Jumbo loans are loans over 453,100.
+These types of loans are available for primary residences, second or vacation homes, and investment properties.
+They are also available as fixed-rate or adjustable-rate loans.

-Several different Down Payment Assistance (DPA) programs exist in each state that cover the down payment for eligible homebuyers to assist with purchasing a home.
-Some of the programs also include closing cost and pre-paid expenses associated with buying a home.
-The amount of assistance is based on financial need.
-Some of the programs are specifically for first-time homebuyers and some can be used to refinance an existing loan.
+Several different Down Payment Assistance (DPA) programs exist in each state that cover all or some down payment for eligible homebuyers to assist with purchasing a home.
+Some of the programs also include closing costs and pre-paid expenses associated with buying a home.
+The amount of assistance is based on the program.
 To reduce the rate of mortgage default and to equip homebuyers with the information needed to budget for all of the expenses associated with owning a home, some of the programs require pre-purchase counseling or education.
-Also, for down payment assistance programs, income limits may apply.
+Also, for DPA programs, income limits may apply.